fengyuanchen/viewerjs/README.md

 - Type: `Number`
 - Default: `2015`

-Define the CSS `z-index` value of viewer in modal mode.
+Define the CSS `z-index` value of the viewer in modal mode.

 ### zIndexInline

 - Type: `Number`
 - Default: `0`

-Define the CSS `z-index` value of viewer in inline mode.
+Define the CSS `z-index` value of the viewer in inline mode.

 ### zoomRatio

 - Type: `Number`
 - Default: `0.1`

-Define the ratio when zoom the image by wheeling mouse.
+Define the ratio when zooming the image by wheeling the mouse.

 ### minZoomRatio

 - Type: `Number`
 - Default: `0.01`

-Define the min ratio of the image when zoom out.
+Define the min ratio of the image when zooming out.

 ### maxZoomRatio

 - Type: `Number`
 - Default: `100`

-Define the max ratio of the image when zoom in.
+Define the max ratio of the image when zooming in.

 ### url